friedue/AlleleSpecific/Notes/BAMProcessing.md

 <a name="optimal"></a>
 ## 1. Optimally aligned reads

+* bamCoverage and/or bamCompare

 <a name="MatPat"></a>
 ## 2. Maternal/paternal reads

+* bamCoverage and/or bamCompare

 <a name="AI"></a>
 ## 3. Allelic imbalance

+* either with modified deepTools code or with edgeR

 <a name="countTables"></a>
 ## 4. Count tables

+* featureCounts
+* gene region file (SAF)
+* for use with edgeR or DESeq